Placing your order

 Provides a matt finish

-Whichever product you choose it must satisfy three criteria.
+Whichever product you choose it must satisfy four criteria

-It must be a preservative rather than a paint.
+It must be a weather protector rather than a paint.

 It must have at least a small pigment of colour to provide a filter against the sun.

 It must be of high quality, for joinery applications, e.g. front doors, windows, conservatories etc.

 There are many lower quality stains available for sheds, fences, garden furniture etc. that really do not provide the correct weather proofing needed for a log cabin and/or need maintenance annually.
 These are generally the lower priced products.
 In our experience "Cuprinol Garden Shades" or "Ducks Back" have not performed well in log cabin applications.